 As with any medical procedure, there are some risks associated with skin allergy testing.
 The most common side effect associated with skin testing is the occurrence of an allergic response in the skin.
 This typically involves the development of swollen itchy red bumps and blisters.

 Sometimes these reactions are visible immediately after application of the allergen but, in some cases, they may take several hours or days to appear.
 In very rare cases, a patient may develop a severe allergic reaction.
 This is why skin allergy testing is always conducted in the safety of an allergist’s office under medical supervision.

-If an allergen is found to be causing a severe reaction to an allergen is confirmed, you may also need to discuss additional interventions, such as injectable epinephrine.
-Your allergist may also recommend lifestyle changes that can help limit your exposure to dangerous allergens, including changes to your home, workplace, or daily habits that will make you less likely to be exposed to dangerous allergens.
+If an allergen is found to be causing a severe reaction, you may also need to talk about other treatments, such as injectable epinephrine.
+Your allergist may also suggest changes to your home, workplace, or daily habits that will make you less likely to be exposed to dangerous allergens.